prysmaticlabs/prysm-web-ui/README.md

 ```
 navigate to http://localhost:4200

+## Environment

+### Environment Variables

+Environment variables are injected via the environmenter service under core/services. this is key to determining some logic in the system such as with interceptors to prevent header leakage.

+### Develop Environment

+Web UI in development mode uses mock data by default

+The recommended way to run prysm web is from the validator client itself via the `--web` flag.
+If you are building the web UI from source and doing `npm start`, you **will be using fake, mock data!** Keep that in mind if you are trying to use real accounts with the web UI.

+Develop URL login

+for authentication in develop you may use any token in the url query parameter i.e. `localhost:4200/initialize?token=anytoken`

+### Staging Environment

+run `npm run start:staging` will run a 'like' production build where the backend expects to be connected to `localhost:7500`.
+You will need to start the validator client with `--web` but interact with your angular application on `localhost:4200`.

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.